commercetools/commercetools-jvm-sdk/README.md

 #### Strings

-The `Nonnull` annotation is also used for Strings that are guaranteed to never be empty, such as:
+We also use the `Nonnull` annotation for String fields that are guaranteed to never be empty, such as:

 ````java
 /** Id of the customer who wrote the product review. */
 @Nonnull public String getCustomerId()
 ````

-When a string field is not set, we prefer returning an empty string over null.
-Nevertheless, you should always check for empty strings using Guava's `Strings.isNullOrEmpty(s)`.
+For empty string fields, we prefer returning empty strings over nulls.
+Nevertheless, checking for empty strings should always be done using Guava's `Strings.isNullOrEmpty(s)`, never `s.equals("")` or `s == null`.